Flour, sugar, rice, pulses, ghee: Basic food items on cut price

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The cabinet will consider diverting Rs15 billion from the Ehsas Programme allocation towards providing subsidies to the consumers.
+The cabinet will consider diverting Rs15 billion from the Ehsaas Programme allocation towards providing subsidies to consumers.
 The relief will be provided through the Utility Stores Corporation (USC) by diverting Rs15 billion.

-The direct subsidies might utilise Rs40 to 50 billion through direct and indirect intervention going to be approved by the cabinet today.

 “The PM might also direct law enforcing agencies to crack down on the hoarders of wheat and sugar stocks,” said the official sources adding that the Monetary and Fiscal Coordination Board would also meet soon to focus on taking steps taming inflationary pressures through the coordinated efforts.